Fermionic skyrmions and bosonization for a Gross-Neveu transition: Bosonization of Gross-Neveu-Heisenberg transition

-This action has identical field content and similar form as the one for the QSH to Chern insulator transition (Eq.\eqref{eq:CP1CS}), except that scalar mass $\sqrt{r} = 0$.
+Since we are interested in the tricritical point, one needs to keep terms upto $|z|^6$ in Eq.\eqref{eq:CP1CS_tricrit}.
+This ensures that the symmetry broken phase obtained by changing the sign of $u$ has a well-defined minima for the order parameter $|z|$ \cite{cardy1996scaling}.
+Higher order terms are not expected to be relevant.
+The Lagrangian in Eq.\eqref{eq:CP1CS_tricrit} has identical field content and similar form as the one for the QSH to Chern insulator transition (Eq.\eqref{eq:CP1CS}), except that scalar mass $\sqrt{r} = 0$.
 We require that the scalar mass $|z|^2$ is not allowed by the symmetry $\mathcal{CT}$.
 We will discuss justification for imposing this requirement below.
 This suggests a single parameter ($= u$) tuned transition between the QSH phase and a gapless phase without any obvious instabilities that hosts a gauge-neutral (with respect to $a$) field $z^{\dagger}_\sigma \mathcal{M}$ with the quantum numbers of the electron.
 We posit that the latter phase corresponds to the gapless Dirac semimetal.
 This suggestion for the dual of Dirac fermion is somewhat similar to that proposed in Ref.\cite{polyakov1988fermi,dzyaloshinskii1988neutral}, although we do not know any controlled calculation, or a known duality that justifies this assumption.
 Nonetheless, assuming that such an identification is correct, and that there is a unique universality for the phase transition between the Dirac semimetal and the QSH phase, we identify the tricritical theory with the standard GNH transition.
 Although this is a tricritical point from the perspective of the Chern-Simons-matter theory in Eq.\eqref{eq:CP1CS}, it is a single-parameter-tuned transition when the boson mass $|z|^2$ is prohibited (we assume $ v > 0$).
 This is reminiscent of other Bose-Fermi dualities where a Gross-Neveu-type theory maps to a tricritical theory of bosons coupled to gauge fields \cite{maldacena2013constraining, giombi2012chernsimons, aharony2012correlation, aharony2016baryons, seiberg2016dualityweb, karch2016more} although our understanding of the theory in Eq.\eqref{eq:CP1CS_tricrit} is comparatively limited.
 A heuristic picture for the transition is as follows.
 The aforementioned flux-charge composite $z^{\dagger}_\sigma \mathcal{M}$ is gapless in the semimetal phase, while it is gapped out in the QSH phase.
-In the QSH phase, if the lowest energy excitation with the quantum numbers of an electron corresponds to a `bare' electron that is not bound to a skyrmion, then the standard GNH action (Eq.\eqref{eq:GNH}) would be appropriate to describe the transition between the QSH and the semimetal phases.
-If instead it corresponds to the aforementioned flux-charge composite, i.e. an electron bound to a skyrmion, then it is more appropriate to describe the transition in terms of the Chern-Simons-matter theory in Eq.\eqref{eq:CP1CS_tricrit}.
-Assuming that either of these two scenarios lead to a second-order transition, and that the universality class for this transition is unique, one then arrives at the proposed duality between the GNH action (Eq.\eqref{eq:GNH}) and the Chern-Simons-matter theory in Eq.\eqref{eq:CP1CS_tricrit}.
+In the QSH phase, it carries the same quantum numbers as the electron, as discussed above and has the interpretation of an electron bound to a skyrmionic texture (see the discussion following Eq.\ref{eq:QSH_CP1}).
+Therefore, closing the gap to the flux-charge composite is tantamount to closing the electron gap.
+This suggests that the standard GNH Lagrangian (Eq.\eqref{eq:GNH}) is dual to the Chern-Simons-matter theory in Eq.\eqref{eq:CP1CS_tricrit}.
+In the following, we will explore consequences and potential issues related to this duality conjecture.